lgeerligs/Synchrony_movie_watching/README.md

 ## Data
-The data files descibed below are available from 11633/di.dcc.DSC_2018.00013_064
+The data files descibed below are available from the Research Data Repository of the Donders Institute (DI) for Brain, Cognition and Behaviour (http://hdl.handle.net/11633/di.dcc.DSC_2018.00013_064).

-**residuals_subject_selection.mat** contains the a number of attributes of the participants, including their age, gender, head motion (max - rms_max and total - rms_tot) and subject IDs (CCID).
-It also contains the variable residuals, which contains the timecourses of each of 748 ROIs and each participant (in Craddock_ROIs_included_ordered.nii)
+**residuals_subject_selection.mat** contains a number of attributes of the participants, including their age, gender, head motion (max - rms_max and total - rms_tot) and subject IDs (CCID).
+It also includes the variable residuals, which contains the timecourses for each of 748 ROIs and for each participant (in Craddock_ROIs_included_ordered.nii)

 **Modules.mat** contains the variable modcor, which gives the module numbers for each of the ROIs in the data.
-The network labels correspond to each of the module numbers of in the variable network_name.
+The network labels correspond to each of the module numbers in the variable network_name.
 ROIs numbered with a 0 were not part of any of the modules.

 **Behavioral_data.mat** contains the cognitive performance scores for all participants